bentomhall/nih-system/homebrewery/world/player-options.md

 To quickly build an armsman, put your highest ability score into Strength, with Constitution also high and take a one-handed weapon and a shield.

 ### Class Features
-As a Armsman, you gain the following class features.
+As an Armsman, you gain the following class features.

 #### Hit Points
 **Hit Dice:** 1d10 per Armsman level.